 - This information can be emailed to Adria Flannery (see email address below), faxed to 937-327-6379, or mailed to Wittenberg University, c/o Financial Aid, PO Box 720, Springfield, OH 45501.
 Your student can also hand deliver the documents if you prefer.
 Once the documentation is received, your student will get an email letting them know we have it.

-- If you have any questions don’t ever hesitate to call or email our office – we’re here to guide you through the process and help you build a plan to finance your education here at Wittenberg.
+- If you have any questions don’t ever hesitate to call or email our office at 937-327-7321.
+We are here to guide you through the process and help you build a plan to finance your education here at Wittenberg.